-Tysabri is a prescription medication approved by the Food and Drug Administration (FDA) for treating adults with relapsing forms of multiple sclerosis (MS).
-Tysabri is also known by its drug name, Natalizumab.
+Tysabri is a prescription medication approved by the U.S. Food and Drug Administration (FDA) for treating adults with relapsing forms of multiple sclerosis (MS).
+Tysabri is also known by its drug name, natalizumab.
 Tysabri is not a cure for MS, but it can decrease the number of flare-ups, help delay disability, and help prevent the development of new brain lesions.
 Tysabri is a monotherapy, which means it cannot be combined with any other MS drug.
 Due to the risk of serious side effects, it is usually only recommended for patients who have not responded well to other MS drugs.

 Tysabri is not recommended for people who have weakened immune systems or who have ever had a certain virus called the John Cunningham virus.
 Tysabri is not appropriate for pregnant women, women who might become pregnant, or women who are breastfeeding.